goleaf/traviant46.prus.dev/README.md

 geoip php extension
 redis php extension

+## Background processing

+Background jobs and scheduled tasks are handled through Laravel's queue and scheduler tooling.
+See [docs/queue-system.md](docs/queue-system.md) for the architecture and deployment requirements.

 everything is here to install and setup servers all generic domain has example.com feel free to replace to your domain server used nginx and mysql